bbfrederick/rapidtide/README.md

-- **rapidtide2**  - This is the heart of the package - this is the workhorse program that will determine the time lagged correlations between all the voxels in a NIFTI file and a temporal regressor (which can come from a number of places, including the data itself).
+- **rapidtide2**  - This is the heart of the package - this is the workhorse program that will determine the time lagged correlations between all the voxels in a NIFTI file and a temporal "probe" regressor (which can come from a number of places, including the data itself).
 There are a truly bewildering array of options, and just about everything can be adjusted, however I've tried to pick a good set of default options for the most